ghostop14/sparrow-wifi/README.md

 ```

 ## Falcon / Aircrack-ng Integration
 There has been a private plugin I developed early on with Sparrow that provided more advanced integration geared towards wireless penetration testing.
 This plugin, nicknamed "Falcon" provides advanced integration with aircrack-ng.
 Specifically it wraps up features in airmon-ng and airodump-ng with point-and-click UI capabilities, and makes hidden network scanning, client device enumeration, deauthentication, and WEP and WPA cracking point-and-click.
+For wpa cracking, you will also need john-the-ripper (JTR) password cracking tool (specifically the wpapcap2john tool) to be in /usr/bin or /usr/local/bin.

 ### Disclaimer
 Using any active penetration testing tools is subject to all kinds of legal laws and regulations.